REQUIREMENTS

 A copy of a valid passport with signature.

 All foreign students must demonstrate a good knowledge of the language of instruction by taking a recognized language test.
-The results must show an intermediate level.
-Applicants educated in the language of instruction will be exempted.

 An applicant’s file is incomplete until all the above documents have been received.
 The application must be legible; any document that is not clear will not be processed.